 Squirrel monkeys are extremely agile and fast.
 Unlike a spider monkey, their tail is not used for climbing, but as a kind of "balancing pole".
 They eat mainly fruit and insects but also invertebrates, flowers, leaves and seeds.

-Some facts about ours: We have nine Bolivian squirrel monkeys who live in The Rainforest.
+Some facts about ours: We have 10 Bolivian squirrel monkeys who live in The Rainforest.

 Habitat: The Sub Antarctic fur seal is found on the Macquarie, Heard, Kerguelen and Prince Edward Islands.
 Wandering males are also seen occasionally in Australia, South African and New Zealand.